Period: 22 – 30 July, 2023

 Concert: Sunday 30 July, 21:00, Horto Open Air Theatre

 If you are interested in participating or would like more information please complete the form below.

-The project is realized with the support of the Beijerstiftelsen/ The Beijer Foundation.
+This project is supported by the Beijerstiftelsen/ The Beijer Foundation.

 The project was first launched in Horto in 2017 under the direction of Timothy Brown.
 In the 2023 programme we are hosting for first time the Swedish choir conductor Robert Sund who, together with Timothy Brown, will share the preparation and direction of an exciting choral programme.
-The diverse backgrounds of composers from countries such as Finland, Norway, Estonia, Estonia, Romania and Sweden converge in the choral writing of the music of our day.
-Our summer artistic team is joined by pianist and conductor from Israel, Zvika Vogel, who will accompany the choir from rehearsals to the concert.
+The diverse backgrounds of composers from countries such as Finland, Norway, Estonia, Estonia, Romania and Sweden converge in the contemporary music chosen.
+This year our summer artistic team is joined by Zvika Vogel, pianist and conductor from Israel, who will accompany the choir in the rehearsals and the concert

 Registration fee: €195 / €145 (for singers up to 28 years old)